lukaskubanek/OrderedDictionary/README.md

 **OrderedDictionary** is a lightweight implementation of an ordered dictionary data structure in Swift.

-The `OrderedDictionary` structure is an immutable generic collection which combines the features of `Dictionary` and `Array` from the Swift standard library.
-Like `Dictionary` it stores key-value pairs and maps each key to a value.
+The `OrderedDictionary` struct is a generic collection which combines the features of `Dictionary` and `Array` from the Swift standard library.
+Like `Dictionary` it stores key-value pairs with each key being unique and maps each key to an associated value.
 Like `Array` it stores those pairs sorted and accessible by a zero-based integer index.

 `OrderedDictionary` provides similar APIs like collections in the Swift standard library.
-This includes accessing contents by keys or indexes, inserting and removing elements, iterating, sorting etc.
+This includes accessing contents by keys or indices, inserting and removing elements, iterating, sorting etc.

 Internally `OrderedDictionary` uses a backing store composed of an instance of `Dictionary` for storing the key-value pairs and an instance of `Array` for managing the ordered keys.
 This means it is not the most performant implementation possible, but it gets its job done by reusing most functionality from the Swift standard library.

 ## Requirements

-- Swift 2.3
+- Swift 3
-- Xcode 8
+- Xcode 8.2
 - iOS 8.0+ / OS X 10.10+

 ## Installation